 Putaway Velocity Rules

-Fast-moving inventory goes directly to pick locations.
-Slow-moving inventory goes to reserve storage.
+We route fast-moving inventory directly to pick locations and send slow-moving inventory to reserve storage.
 The rule lives in the WMS, not in a supervisor's memory.

 Benchmark